 Who is Eligible?

 1. were arrested, but the prosecutor never filed criminal charges,

 2. had your case dismissed in court, or

-3. were acquitted by a jury following a California Jury Trial.
+3. were acquitted by a jury following a Jury Trial (found factually innocent).

-If you find you meet the criteria for a Seal and Destroy Motion you may pick up the forms at the Public Defender's Office M-F 9 a.m.-4 p.m.
-The office is closed for lunch 12-1 p.m.
+If you find you meet the criteria for a Seal and Destroy Motion you may pick up the forms at the Public Defender's during regular hours or download them from the forms section of this website.